Transit district: Austria

 With seven transport associations responsible for the nine federal states of Austria, it is the only country in the world that has transport associations for each federal state except for Vienna, Lower Austria and Burgenland which are organised in one association (Verkehrsverbund Ost-Region).

 Canada

 In Canada, transit (or transport or transportation) is mostly of the domain of local government, with some coordination by the provinces.
 Most Canadian cities have a transit authority.

 France

+In France, an autorité organisatrice de transports (transport organisation authority), usually abbreviated AOT, is one of the local government bodies implementing the 1982 law for the organisation of transportation in France.

-Île-de-France Mobilités supervises transport in the Île de France region.
+An example is Île-de-France Mobilités that supervises transport in the Île de France region.

 Germany

 As part of the big deregulation package passed by the Bundestag in 1993, which mainly merged the two state railways of West and East Germany into one single company governed by private law instead of public law, regional transport and transit had been assigned to the Bundesländer (federal states), who had each to pass their own individual law regulating public transit, whereby "regional" was defined as journeys "typically not over distances more than 50 km, and not taking longer than one hour".